 Our commitment to students of color can be seen in our numbers.

 The UW Law School has made a significant contribution toward diversifying the legal profession nationally.
-The best evidence of the UW Law School's commitment to diversity comes from the more than one thousand students of color who have graduated from the Law School --- a proud group of prominent alumni who are increasingly active in their service to the Law School and its students.
+The best evidence of the UW Law School's commitment to diversity comes from the more than 1,500 students of color who have graduated from the Law School --- a proud group of prominent alumni who are increasingly active in their service to the Law School and its students.

 We've made a financial commitment to diversity.